Drum & Lace: Influences

-After college, she performed in a dream-pop duo called Aislyn until 2013.
-She then formed Drum & Lace.

 Career

+In 2010 she and her husband Ian Hultquist created their side project 'Aislyn' where they remixed tracks for artists such as Neon Indian, Tokyo Police Club and more.
+Following that, in late 2013 she founded her one-woman musical project,Drum & Lace.

+Hultquist also composes for film and television, with her most well known work being The First Monday in May.

 Albums and singles

 In 2016, Drum & Lace released two EPs, Dark Nights & Neon Lights and The Giving & the Taking.
 In 2017, they released the single Drive, an original EP Midnight Roses, and the remixed EP Sunrises.

 Their albums have received positive reviews from media outlets, with Vehlinggo describing their compositions as "usually cinematic, often danceable, and always compelling."

 Composition and sound design

 In 2013, Hultquist formed Drum & Lace, combining her love for music and fashion, and pursued composition for fashion media.

 Drum & Lace has composed original music and soundscapes to accompany runway shows, presentations, events, documentaries, short films, and campaigns, especially those that focus on ethical fashion, and advocates for sustainable fashion.
 They are known for their "ornate, beat-heavy, pop-infused, ambient electronic" aesthetic and have worked extensively with fashion clients on commissioned projects, including Diane von Fürstenberg, St. John, Lotuff Leather, Atelier Delphine, Palatines, Tanya Taylor, and À Moi for New York Fashion Week.

-In 2016, Sofia Hultquist of Drum & Lace, and Ian Hultquist co-composed the music for the documentary film The First Monday in May.
+In 2016, Drum & Lace and Ian Hultquist co-composed the music for the documentary film The First Monday in May.
 The film opened the 2017 Tribeca Film Festival and follows the most attended fashion exhibit in the Metropolitan Museum of Art's history, China: Through the Looking Glass in 2015.
 The film was nominated for Best Documentary Feature Film and Audience Award at the Edinburgh International Film Festival.
 That same year, Drum & Lace also composed the music and contributed vocals to the soundtrack for the films Silicon Cowboys and My Blind Brother, which starred Jenny Slate, Adam Scott, Zoe Kazan, and Nick Kroll.
 Both films premiered at the SXSW Film Festival.

-In 2017, Sofia Hultquist and Ian Hultquist co-composed the music for the feature film The Gospel According to André, which premiered at the Toronto International Film Festival.
+In 2017, Drum & Lace and Ian Hultquist co-composed the music for the feature film The Gospel According to André, which premiered at the 2017 Toronto International Film Festival.

 Drum & Lace is a member of the Global Alliance for Women Film Composers.